ibm-cloud-docs/loadbalancer-service/array-load-balancer-migration-faqs.md

 No, Cloud Load Balancer and the Local Load Balancer are two separate offerings that work independently.

 ## I used to choose a "connections per second" option with my Local Load Balancer.
-Do I also have to configure this with the Cloud Load Balancer?
+Do I need to configure this with the Cloud Load Balancer?
 {: #migfaq-cps}

 No. IBM Cloud Load Balancer automatically adjusts its load capacity.
 You can read more about this in the topic [Cloud Load Balancer Horizontal Scaling](/docs/loadbalancer-service?topic=loadbalancer-service-ibm-cloud-load-balancer-basics#horizontal-scaling).